e-n-f/if-then-else/if-then-else.md

 If-then-else is how we talk about conditions in programming languages:
 *if* something is true, *then* do a thing, *else* do a different thing.

 That's just English, right?
-"If you are tired, then go to bed."

 Except that it isn't.
-I am a native speaker of English, and "else" isn't a conjunction in English as I learned it.
+I am a native speaker of English, and I can't use "else" as a conjunction in normal speech, only in computer programs.

-I can say "If you are tired, then go to bed.
-Otherwise stay up."
-I can say "If not, stay up."
-I can even say "Or else, stay up."
-But I can't just say "Else stay up."

-So where did this "else" come from?
-The question doesn't seem to be something that anyone has written about.
+So where did this `else` come from?
+It doesn't seem to be a thing that anyone has written about.
 It's too microscopic a detail to have made it into any books on the history of programming languages.

 To understand why programmers talk about conditions the way they do, I thought it might help to look at how conditional processes were described before there were computers.

-It is actually pretty hard to find good examples of pre-computer conditional processes.
-You can sometimes find them in survey forms, in descriptions of mathematical processes that involve guesswork, and in standardized legal proceedings.
+It is actually hard to find good examples of pre-computer conditional processes.
+There are surveys and legal procedures that require you to answer certain questions only if you answered yes to a different question.

-Here for example is a 19th century process for the confirmation of election judges in Ohio.
-If there was any question about whether someone actually lived in the state, they were asked if they had been out of the state during the previous year, and if they had been, there were subsidiary questions about their intent to return, where they considered their home to be, and whether they had voted anywhere else.

-The thing that is maybe not so obvious is that this "if yes" is not explicitly terminated.
-The text does not say whether the final question, asking where the candidate's family lives, is something that everyone is asked, or whether it is something that is only asked if the candidate had left the state.

-To a human reader this is OK, because we can make our own judgements of relevance.
-But I think this is the core thing that distinguishes computer programming from any other type of giving instructions: you have to be explicit about everything because computers can't make their own judgements.
+And there are mathematical algorithms, like taking a cube root, that involve some guesswork, and require repeating a step if you guessed wrong.
+But algorithms were generally framed as repetition, not as making decisions.

-How to talk more clearly about conditionals didn't come up with the very earliest computers, because these computers couldn't actually make conditional decisions.
-They could partition a data set into subsets based on some condition, or they could do the same operation many times, but any judgements about stopping or repeating a process were still made by a human operator.
+Even early computers didn't have any provision for performing parts of a program conditionally.
+You could partition a data set based on some condition, or repeat a process multiple times, but any judgements about stopping or repeating a process still had to be made by a human operator.

 This changed a few years later when computers started to have enough memory that programs could be in memory rather than read step by step